codingfuns/xdja/README.md

-# ftmay
+# xdja
 A light tool to generate projects in an easy way.

 # Installation
 ```
-npm install ftmay -g
+npm install xdja-cli -g
 ```

 ```

 # Usage
-Open your terminal and type `ftmay` or `ftmay -h` , you'll see the help infomation below:
+Open your terminal and type `xdja` or `xdja -h` , you'll see the help infomation below:
 ```
-  Usage: ftmay <command>
+  Usage: xdja <command>

   Commands: